 Make an Appointment

-Current students can make an appointment using Starfish!
+Current students can make an appointment using My Bearcat Network!
 It’s quick and easy!

-- Go to Canopy and log in with your UC username and password.
+- Click "Login to My Bearcat Network" and enter your UC username and password.

 - That's it!